Ellen Zitek: Cancer

 Ellen later discovers that she may have cancer.
 Ellen visits the oncology ward alone, but her colleagues do not realise she is ill and dismiss her absence as skiving.
-Nina asks Ellen about her baby and she is forced to tell her step-sister the truth.
+Nina asks Ellen about her baby and she is forced to tell her stepsister the truth.
 Nina supports Ellen and accompanies her to collect her scan results.
 Ellen is then told she has cancer.
 Abs later discovers the truth.
 She asks him to keep her illness a secret and he agrees.
 Later in the story Ellen collapses while shopping and is taken to the ward she works on.
 Hoyle stated "her colleagues realise what's going on and see her bald head for the first time."
 The actress believes the story actually had a positive effect on the character.
 She explained that "Ellen was so excited when she thought she was pregnant.
 But her cancer ordeal has changed her for the better."

 She begins to undergo chemotherapy treatments and eventually begins to lose her hair.
 Bouzova knew that the storyline would require her to cut her hair short.
 When the time came the actress had her waist length hair cut in into a short bob.
 Producers did not require the actress to shave her head and had her wearing a wig for scenes that she was portrayed as going bald.
 Bouzova added that her father could not face watching the storyline.